Purplewells/retail-risk-assessment-nist-csf/README.md

-# Urban Thread - Security Risk Assessment
+# Security Risk Assessment Overview
 A National Institute of Standards and Technology (NIST) CSF- aligned risk assessment for a fictional youth retail brand, demonstrating GRC methodology in a realistic SMB context.

 ## Table of Contents